 Diamond Head Morning Hike

 Oahu’s iconic Diamond Head is one of the islands’ greatest treasures.
 Along with serving as a majestic backdrop for Waikiki Beach, this extinct volcanic crater is famous for its gentle hiking trail and incredible coastal views.
 Rise and shine to see this national monument before the daily crowds with a private morning hike and tour to its peak.
 It will surely wake up your appetite.
 After you’ve soaked in the incredible sights, make your way back down the trail for breakfast at a local eatery.

 Formed from erosion of the Wailua River and the collapse of a volcano, Waimea Canyon is known as the “Grand Canyon of the Pacific” and on the west side of Kauai, stretches more than 14 miles and 3,600 deep with its dramatic gorges and cliffs.
 The red rock among the lush, green valley offers an amazing spectacle of natural beauty.
 Experience it up close on a Wailua River cruise with stops at the famous Fern Grotto with a rainforest walk and Hanapepe Lookout with a great view of the canyon.
 From the latter, you can see where sections of the movie Jurassic Park were filmed.

 Kona Coffee Tour

-Hawaii is the only place in America that grows coffee, so you can’t skip on a Kona Coffee Tour if you worship the glorious elixir of life.
+Hawaii is the only place in America that grows coffee, so you can’t skip on a Kona Coffee Tour if you worship your morning cup.
 Visit a mountain coffee plantation and taste the smooth, sweet blend of Kona beans that is usually expensive or even unavailable in the contiguous 48 states (do not mistake “Kona blend” for actual “Kona coffee”).
-Most coffee tours are blended with a crater experience.
-(See what I did there?)
+Most coffee tours include a crater experience.

 Start planning your journey to Hawaii now with these ten must-see sights and tastes.
-Contact your local travel agent today!
+Contact your travel advisor to get started.